Audi Q7 e-tron (2016-2019) range, MPG, CO2 & charging

 Audi Q7 e-tron range, MPG & CO2 emissions

 According to official tests – carried out under the latest WLTP standards – the Q7 can go up to 34 miles on electric power alone.
 That’s an impressive figure, and a fair bit better than you get in the Q7’s most obvious rival, the Volvo XC90 T8.

 In addition to that, because the Q7 e-tron’s engine is diesel (rather than a petrol), the Audi’s overall range on both its power sources is equally impressive compared to its rivals: more than 800 miles.

-The Q7 e-tron is supplied with cables that give you the option of charging it from either a standard domestic socket, a wallbox or public charge point.
+The Q7 e-tron was supplied with cables that give the option of charging from either a standard domestic socket, a wallbox or public charge point.
 The latter is a Mode 3, Type 2 cable; and, if you charge up your Q7 using this, the charge time should be only 2.5 hours for a completely flat battery.

 However, if you have to charge the car from a three-pin domestic socket, that'll take up to eight hours.
 That may sound like a long time, but it does mean you can fully charge the car easily overnight, making it suited to short commuting journeys.

 Audi supplied no special warranty for the Q7 e-tron’s battery or any of the components in the hybrid system, so everything is covered by the same three-year/60,000-mile warranty that comes with every new Audi.